Hindi Tamil

 Chapter 1.
 Observing the armies on the battlefield of Kurukñetra

-As the armies of both sides are standing ready, Arjuna, the mighty warrior sees his intimate friends and relatives, who are prepared to fight and ready to sacrifice their lives.
-Overwhelmed by grief, Arjuna becomes bewildered and thus, he gives up his determination to fight.
+As the armies of both sides are standing ready, Arjuna, the mighty warrior sees his intimate friends and relatives (on both sides) who are prepared to fight and sacrifice their lives.
+Overwhelmed by grief, Arjuna becomes confused and thus he gives up his determination to fight.

 Bg.
-1.5, 6 – There are also powerful fighters like Dhåñöaketu, Cekitäna, Käçiräja, Purujit, Kuntibhoja and Çaibya.
-There are Yudhämanyu, the mighty-armed Uttamaujä, the powerful son of Subhadrä and the sons of Draupadé – who all are the great chariot fighters.
+1.5, 6 – There are also many powerful fighters like Dhåñöaketu, Cekitäna, Käçiräja, Purujit, Kuntibhoja and Çaibya.
+And there are Yudhämanyu, the mighty-armed Uttamaujä, the powerful son of Subhadrä and the sons of Draupadé – who all are the great chariot fighters.

 Bg.
-1.7, 8 – O Dvija-uttama!
-For your kind understanding, let me tell you about the captains who are qualified to lead our army.
-There are powerful personalities like Yourself, Bhéñma, Karëa, Kåpa, Açvatthämä, Vikarëa and Bhüriçravä (the son of Somadatta) – who are ever victorious in battle.
+1.7, 8 – For your kind information, O Dvijottama, let me tell you about the captains who are qualified to lead our army.
+There are personalities like Yourself, Bhéñma, Karëa, Kåpa, Açvatthämä, Vikarëa and Bhüriçravä (the son of Somadatta) – who all are ever victorious personalities.

 Bg.
-1.9 – Also, there are many powerful fighters who are prepared to lay down their lives for my sake and all of them are well equipped with many kinds of weapons, and they are very much experienced in the military science.
+1.9 – Apart from this there are also heroic powerful fighters who are prepared to lay down their lives for my sake and all of them are well equipped with many kinds of weapons, and they are very much experienced in the military science.

 3

 Bg.
-1.10 – The strength of our army, perfectly protected by Grandfather Bhéñma is immeasurable whereas the strength of the army of the sons of Päëòu protected by Bhéma is very limited.
+1.10 – The strength of our army being perfectly protected by Grandfather Bhéñma is immeasurable whereas the strength of the army of the sons of Päëòu being perfectly protected by Bhéma is very limited.

 Bg.
-1.11 – All of us must extend our full support to Grandfather Bhisma by safeguarding our strategic points in the phalanx of the army.
+1.11 – All of us must extend our full support to Grandfather Bhisma by safely guarding our strategic points in the phalanx of the army.

 Bg.
-1.12 – The great valiant revered grandsire of Kuru dynasty, Bhéñma, the grandfather of all fighters thereafter blew his conchshell loudly like the roar of a lion giving Duryodhana joy.
+1.12 – Thereafter, the great valiant revered grandsire of Kuru dynasty, Bhéñma, the grandfather of all fighters blew his conchshell loudly like the roar of a lion giving Duryodhana joy.

 Bg.
-1.13 – Thereafter, conchshells, kettledrums, bugles, trumpets and horns were all sounded together.
-The combined sound was tumultuous.
+1.13 – Thereafter, the conchshells, kettledrums, bugles, trumpets and horns, were all sounded together.
+Altogether, the combined sound was tumultuous.

 Bg.
-1.14 – On the opposite side of the battle, the Supreme Personality of Godhead, Mädhavaù (Kåñëa) and the mighty warrior, Päëòavaù (Arjuna), riding on a great chariot drawn by the white horses blew their transcendental conchshells.
+1.14 – On the opposite side of the battlefield, the Supreme Personality of Godhead, Mädhavaù (Kåñëa) and the mighty warrior, Päëòavaù (Arjuna) were riding on a great chariot drawn by the white horses blew their transcendental conchshells.

 Bg.
-1.15 – The Supreme Lord, Håñékeça (Kåñëa) blew His transcendental conchshell called Päïcajanya; Dhanaïjaya (Arjuna) blew his conchshell called Devadatta; the performer of herculean tasks and voracious eater, Bhémasena blew his conchshell called Pauëòra.
+1.15 – The Supreme Personality of Godhead, Håñékeça (Kåñëa) blew His transcendental conchshell called Päïcajanya; Dhanaïjaya (Arjuna) blew his conchshell called Devadatta; Bhémasena, the performer of herculean tasks and voracious eater blew his conchshell called Pauëòra.

 Bg.
-1.16 – King Yudhiñöhira, who is the son of Kunté, blew his conchshell called Ananta-vijaya.
+1.16 – The son of Kunté, (King) Yudhiñöhira blew his conchshell called Ananta-vijaya.
 Nakula and Sahadeva blew their conchshells called Sughoña and Maëipuñpaka.

 Bg.
-1.17-18 – The King of Käçé, the great archer Çikhaëòé, the great chariot fighters like Dhåñöadyumna and Viräöa, unconquerable Sätyaki, the King of Päïcäla (Drupada), the sons of Draupadé and the mighty-armed son of Subhadrä – all of them blew their respective conchshells.
+1.17 to 18 – The King of Väräëasé, the great bowmen Çikhaëòé, the great chariot fighters like Dhåñöadyumna and Viräöa, unconquerable Sätyaki, the King of Päïcäla (Drupada), the mighty-armed son of Subhadrä and the sons of Draupadé – all of them blew their respective conchshells.

 4

 Bg.
-1.19 – The cumulative vibrations of these conchshells became uproarious resounding in the sky and on the earth, shattered the hearts of the sons of Dhåtaräñöra.
+1.19 – Altogether, the total sound vibrations of these conchshells became uproarious, resounding in the sky and on the earth, shattered the hearts of the sons of Dhåtaräñöra.

 Bg.
-1.20 – Päëòavaù (Arjuna), thereafter, seated in the chariot bearing the flag marked with Hanumän took up his bow and arrows, and got prepared to fight.
-After seeing the sons of Dhåtaräñöra, Arjuna spoke to Lord Kåñëa as follows.
+1.20 – Thereafter, Päëòavaù (Arjuna) seated on the chariot bearing the flag marked with Hanumän took up his bow and arrows and got prepared to fight.
+Seeing the sons of Dhåtaräöra, Arjuna spoke to Lord Kåñëa as follows.

 Bg.
-1.21 to 23 – Please draw my chariot in between the two armies, O Achyuta, so that I may have a look upon who all are present here and with whom I should fight in this great trial of arms.
-Also, I want to see who all are present here to please the evil-minded son of Dhåtaräñöra.
+1.21 to 23 – O Acyuta!
+Kindly draw my chariot in between the two armies, so that I may see who all are present here and with whom I should fight in this great trial of arms.
+And also I want to see who all are present here to please the evil-minded son of Dhåtaräñöra.

 Bg.
-1.24, 25 – Håñékeça (Kåñëa), having thus been addressed by Arjuna, drew up his fine chariot in between the two armies.
-There, in the presence of Bhéñma, Droëa and all other cheiftains of the world, the Lord said, “O Pärtha, see all the Kauravas who are present here”.
+1.24, 25 – Håñékeça (Kåñëa), thus having been addressed by Arjuna, drew up his fine chariot in between the two armies.
+In the presence of Bhéñma, Droëa and all other cheiftains of the world, the Supreme Personality of Godhead said, “O Pärtha, see the Kauravas who all are present here”.

 Bg.
-1.26 – Pärthaù (Arjuna), in the midst of both the armies, could see his fathers, grandfathers, teachers, friends, maternal uncles, brothers, sons, grandsons, fathers-in-law and many other well-wishers.
+1.26 – In the midst of both the armies Pärthaù (Arjuna) could see his fathers, grandfathers, teachers, friends, maternal uncles, brothers, sons, grandsons, fathers-in-law and many other well-wishers.

 Bg.
-1.27 – After seeing all these different grades of friends and relatives, Kaunteyaù (Arjuna) became overwhelmed with compassion and spoke thus.
+1.27 – Seeing all these different grades of friends and relatives Kaunteyaù (Arjuna) become overwhelmed with compassion and spoke thus.

 Bg.
-1.28, 29 – O Kåñëa!
-After seeing my friends and relatives assembled here in the spirit of fighting, my limbs are quivering, my mouth is drying up and my hair is standing on the end.
-My Gäëòéva (bow) is slipping from my hand and my skin is burning.
+1.28, 29 – Seeing my friends and relatives assembled here in the spirit of fighting, my limbs are quivering, my mouth is drying up and my hair is standing on the end, O Kåñëa!
+My bow (Gäëòéva) is slipping from my hand and my skin is burning.

 Bg.
-1.30 – I am no longer able to stay here, O Keshava, and my mind is confused.
-I am forgetting myself and I can see only the sign of misfortune.
+1.30 – O Keshava!
+I am no longer able to stay here.
+My mind is confused and I am forgetting myself.
+I can see only the sign of misfortune.

 5

 Bg.
-1.31 – I can neither foresee anything good in killing one’s own kinsmen nor I have any desire for victory, kingdom or happiness at their cost.
+1.31 – I can neither foresee anything good in killing one’s own kinsmen nor I have any desire for victory, kingdom or happiness at the cost of their lives.

 Bg.
-1.40 to 43 – When the act of irreligiosity become prominent in the society, O Kåñëa, women in the society become polluted.
-With the degradation of womanhood, there will be unwanted progeny, O Värñëeya.
+1.40 to 43 – O Kåñëa!
+When the act of irreligiosity becomes prominent in the society, women in the society become polluted.
+With the degradation of womanhood, O Värñëeya, there will be unwanted progeny.

 Bg.
 1.44, 45 – Alas! just see how strange it is that we have decided to commit such an act of killing one’s own kinsmen.
 It would be better, if the sons of Dhåtaräñöra kill me unarmed and unresisting.

 Bg.
-1.46 – Saïjaya said: Speaking thus, Arjuna, cast aside his bow and arrows and sat down on the chariot, his mind overwhelmed with grief.
+1.46 – Saïjaya said to Dhåtaräñöra:: Speaking thus, Arjuna, the mighty warrior cast aside his bow and arrows, and sat down on the seat of his chariot, his mind overwhelmed with grief.

 6